Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

     * goal:
         * no need to optimize for anything just make it run.
     * here> run GPU on (windows -> koko cluster -> ec2)
-        * learn how to install packages without sudo
-            * what are the best practices to download/manage files/manage permission when have no root?
-        * here> fix vim error
-        * run sample code with GPU in it.
+        * here> run sample code with GPU in it.
+            * here> is there easy way to convert from pandas to dask?
-            * here> measure training and inference speed of model
+                * here> can I always just use dask instread of pands?
+                    * herE> when should I prefer dask over pandas?
+            * find simple GPU base deep learning model to run.
+                * figure out best practice or easy way to convert CPU to GPU
+                    * pytorch
                     * checkout humingbird.ml
                         * Error:
                             * error: RuntimeError: Found no NVIDIA driver on your system.
 Please check that you have an NVIDIA GPU and installed a driver from http://www.nvidia.com/Download/index.aspx
                                 * here> hwo to check gpu from linux
                                     * here> check gpu with cuda toolkits
                         * goal:
                             * speed comparison
                         * model -> pytroch -> gpu
+            * find simple GPU base deep learning model to run.
+                * ray?
+                * rapid?
+            * find simple cluster base deep learning model to run.
+                * ray?
+            * find simple cluster GPU based deep learning model to run.
+                * ray?
+                * Rapid?
+            * measure training and inference speed of model

 * send my code (start with lstm model) to be run on HPC.
     * save the following folder to s3.